weaveworks-guides/weave-net-legacy/centos-simple/README.md

 sidebarweight: 15
 ---

-In this example you will use `Weave Net` to provide nework connectivity and service discovery using the [`weavedns service`](http://docs.weave.works/weave/latest_release/weavedns.html).
+In this example you will use `Weave Net` to provide nework connectivity and service discovery using the [WeaveDNS service](/documentation/net-1.5-weavedns).

 In this example: